hughobrien/zfs-remote-mirror/README.md

 Transatlantic sorts may wish to change the keymap to 'us'.
 Details of these choices are presented further up in this document, the only difference being that I also disable cron here.

 We'll only ever access this system remotely, so it makes no sense for it to have terminal emulators hanging around in the background, this will also make local attacks more difficult.
-Replace *img/etc/ttys* with an empty file:
+Replace *mnt/etc/ttys* with an empty file:

-	root@local# echo > /home/hugh/knox/img/etc/ttys
+	root@local# echo > /mnt/etc/ttys

-Here's *img/etc/ssh/sshd_config*, this is detailed earlier in the document.
+Here's */mnt/etc/ssh/sshd_config*, this is detailed earlier in the document.

 	HostKey /etc/ssh/ssh_host_ed25519_key
 	TrustedUserCAKeys /etc/ssh/knox-ca
-	AllowUsers hugh
+	AllowUsers root
 	PasswordAuthentication no
-	PermitRootLogin no
+	PermitRootLogin without-password
 	UseDNS no
 	UsePAM no
 	ChallengeResponseAuthentication no
 	KexAlgorithms curve25519-sha256@libssh.org
 	Ciphers chacha20-poly1305@openssh.com

-Remember to change the user.
 Now some SSH tasks.
-Install the fingerprint of the signing key you made way back up in the section about *sshd_config*, and generate the host key for the device while we're at it.
+Install the fingerprint of your signing key, and generate the host key for the device while we're at it.

-	root@local# ssh-keygen -y -f /home/hugh/your-ca-key > /home/hugh/knox/img/etc/ssh/knox-ca
+	hugh@local$ ssh-keygen -t ed25519 -f ~/.ssh/knox-ca
+	root@local# cp /usr/home/hugh/.ssh/knox-ca.pub /mnt/etc/ssh/knox-ca
-	root@local# ssh-keygen -t ed25519 -f /home/hugh/knox/img/etc/ssh/ssh_host_ed25519_key # pres <enter> when prompted for a passphrase
+	root@local# ssh-keygen -t ed25519 -f /mnt/etc/ssh/ssh_host_ed25519_key # press <enter> when prompted for a passphrase

 Note the key fingerprint generated from the above.
 Lastly, we should also add some entropy.

-	root@local# dd if=/dev/random of=/home/hugh/knox/img/entropy bs=4k count=1
+	root@local# dd if=/dev/random of=/mnt/entropy bs=4k count=1

+Last thing is to put the *zfs-receive* script into the *root* user's home folder.
+Edit */mnt/root/zfs-receive.sh*:

+	#!/bin/sh

+	geli attach -dpk /tmp/k /dev/da0
+	zpool import wd
+	zfs receive -Fu wd
+	zpool export wd

+Then set the permissions:

-	root@local# chmod 600 /home/hugh/knox/img/entropy
+	root@local# chmod 744 /mnt/root/zfs-receive.sh

 All done.
 Let's unmount and write the image.
-Insert the SD card into your system, and take a look at '*dmesg | tail*' to see what device name it gets.
+Insert the SD card into the RPi, and take a look at '*dmesg | tail*' to see what device name it gets.
 Mine is *mmcsd0*.

-	root@local# umount /home/hugh/knox/img
+	root@local# umount /mnt
 	root@local# mdconfig -du 0 # where 0 is from the name it gave you, here md0
-	root@local# dd if=/home/hugh/knox/crochet/work/FreeBSD-armv6-10.2-RPI-B-ZFS-295483M.img of=/dev/mmcsd0 bs=1m
+	root@local# dd if=/home/hugh/knox/crochet/work/FreeBSD-armv6-10.2-RPI-B-ZFS-295681M.img of=/dev/mmcsd0 bs=1m
 	root@local# sync

-You can check the progress of the *dd* operation by typing *ctrl-t* .
-Put the SD card in your RPi, and boot it up.
+You can check the progress of the *dd* operation by typing *ctrl-t*.
+When it's done, put the SD card in your RPi and boot it up.
 To connect, we'll need to find out what IP address it's been assigned.
 Sometimes home routers have a 'connected devices' page that shows the active DHCP leases, if not we can do a quick scan for open SSH ports on the local network.
+(You may need to install *nmap*).

 	hugh@local$ nmap -Pn -p ssh --open <your local network>/<your CIDR mask>  # probably 192.168.1.0/24

-Once you've found the new addition, connect in using a key signed by the *knox-ca* key.
+Once you've found the new addition, connect in using a key signed by the *knox-ca* key, as detailed in the main section.
 Then, go back to the start of this guide, filling in all the blanks.
-That wasn't so bad was it?

 One last thing, because ARMv6 isn't a Tier 1 supported architecture, there aren't any binary packages provided by the FreeBSD Foundation.
 Thankfully, FreeBSD is all about the source code, and the famous [Ports](https://www.freebsd.org/ports/) tree makes it easy to compile your own packages for whatever architecture you have a compiler for.
 Unfortunately...the RPi is very slow at compiling packages.
-Being a patient man, I've compiled a few myself that I find useful to use on this system, but I stress that none of these are necessary for the ZFS backup features - the base system has everything that task needs.
+Being a patient man, I've compiled a few myself that I find useful to use on this system, but I stress that none of these are necessary for the ZFS backup features - the base system has everything needed for that.
 RPi packages are available [here](https://github.com/hughobrien/zfs-remote-mirror/tree/master/pkg).
 If you do decide to build some ports, bear in mind that ports tree from *portsnap* is approximately 900MB in size, before you begin to compile anything.
 [Poudriere](https://www.freebsd.org/doc/handbook/ports-poudriere.html) is an alternative that makes cross-compilation (building on your local machine for the RPi) easier, but I found it as easy to just wait for the RPi.

 To use these packages, grab the *pkg-static* binary from the folder and use that to install *pkg* properly.